apache/echarts-doc/en/tutorial/data-zoom.md

 }
 ```

-Following results can be seen：
+Following results can be seen:
 ~[600x300](${galleryViewPath}doc-example/scatter-tutorial-dataZoom-1&edit=1&reset=1)

 <br>

 The grahpics above can only change window by dragging dataZoom component.
 If you want to drag in coordinate system, use wheel(or move two fingers on a touch screen slide ) to zoom, then another dataZoom component of inside needs to be added.
-You can just add in the `option.dataZoom` above：
+You can just add in the `option.dataZoom` above:

 ```javascript
 option = {